akbarmridho/Tucil2_13521093_13521129/README.md

 - 13520093 Akbar Maulana Ridho
 - 13520129 Chiquita Ahsanunnisa

-## Tech Stack Used
+## Programming Language Used
 - C++
-- Matplot++ Graphics Library
-- CMake
+- Python

 ## Features
-- Solver for closest pair of points in k dimensional space
+- Solver for closest pair of points in k dimensional space (in C++)
-- Visualization in 3D scatter plot
+- Visualization in 3D scatter plot (in Python)

 ## Structure